Hawaiianly is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links. Learn more

 Another option for transportation to Tunnels Beach is shuttles, so check into that locally when you arrive.

-Last but not least, please do not step on the reefs, and make sure to wear your reef-safe sunscreen (read our article to learn more about that)!
+Last but not least, please do not step on the reefs in Hawaii (or anywhere else for that matter), and make sure to wear your reef-safe sunscreen!

 Where: Near Haena Beach Park.
 This will be your best option for parking.